dylanerichards/Tasks/README.md

   </li>

   <li>
-    <strong>Model and Form Validation</strong>: enhancing data integrity and user experience.
+    <strong>Model and Form Validation</strong>: Validations enhance data integrity and user experience.
 It prevents errors and malicious data entry, leading to more reliable and secure application behavior.
   </li>

   <li>